Tests and procedures used to diagnose carcinoid tumors include:

 Coping and support

-Each person with cancer develops his or her way of coping.
+Each person with cancer develops their own way of coping.
 But you don't have to do it alone.
 If you have questions or would like guidance, talk with a member of your health care team.
 Also consider the following steps to help you deal with your diagnosis:

 - Find out enough about carcinoid tumors to make decisions about your care.
 Ask your doctor questions about your condition.
 Ask members of your health care team to recommend resources where you can get more information.